 Wendy Orr is an internationally published and award-winning author of more than thirty books, ranging from picture books to adult.
 She was born in Canada, and grew up in France, Canada and USA.
 After high school she studied occupational therapy in England, married an Australian farmer, and moved to Australia.
 They had a son and daughter, and now live on five acres of bush on the Mornington Peninsula, south of Melbourne.
 Her books have won awards in Australia and around the world, and have been translated into twenty-seven languages.

 When Wendy was nine, she wrote a story about an orphan girl living on an island.
 Many years later, she remembered the feeling of writing that story, and started writing Nim’s Island.
 In 2008 the book became the first Australian children’s book to become a Hollywood feature film.

 Gerald Murnane was born in Melbourne in 1939, spent part of his childhood in country districts of Victoria and moved back to Melbourne in 1949.
 In recent years he has been living in Western Victoria.

-Gerald's latest book, Border Districts, was published by Giramondo in November 2017, and will be published by FSG in the USA in March 2018.
+Gerald's latest book, Border Districts, was published by Giramondo in November 2017, and by FSG in the USA in March 2018.